Until Further Notice, the Tribunals Office is Closed to the Public

 Remember that you must present enough evidence to convince the Board that your assessment is incorrect or unfair.

 The Board will base its decision on the evidence presented by you and the Respondent at the hearing.
 The Board will make a decision within 30 days or before the end of the taxation year, whichever is earlier.
 You will receive a copy of your decision by mail or email.
+If you have an authorized agent represent you during the complaint and hearing process, a copy of the Board’s decision will be issued to your agent.

 For More Information